STATSBOYKUN/STATSBOYKUN/README.md

 <hr/>
 <p align="center">
   I am a software developer with primary interests in web development and artificial intelligence.
-Currently, I focus on Jetbrains family technologies, with experience in building Java-based application projects.
-I am also interested in exploring and solving challenging technical challenges.
+Currently, I focus on Jetbrains softwares, with experience in building Java-based application projects.
+I am also interested in exploring and solving technical challenges.
 </p>

 <h5>I'm familiar with : </h5>